The teenager with poor midback posture.

 Most commonly parents bring their child to their chiropractor because they have been complaining of backache for some months, even years.
 Typically in the mid teens.
 The pain is usually a deep, dull ache rather than sharp or incapacitating.
 Often they will have been massaging the child's back on a regular basis for some months.

-Question: Why is it so often our experience that people will themselves consult a chiropractor, but dare not to bring their children for treatment for such a condition until it is too late?
+Question: Why is it that people will confidently themselves consult a chiropractor, but dare not to bring their children for treatment for such a condition as this until it is too late?
 An ounce of prevention ... in fact in some countries you still require a medical referral for your child to consult a chiropractor.
 If anything it should be the other way around!

 The cause of Scheuermanns Disease is unknown.
 It could be related to diet, and it may be hereditary.
 Often in one generation, the condition is mild, perhaps affecting one or two vertebrae, and not really significant.
 Then, in a child in the next generation (or a sibling), for unknown reasons, perhaps diet, perhaps injury, possibly a bad desk, obesity, or lack of exercise, it is much worse.
-Back pain.
+Not just poor posture, but also back pain.

 Fragmentation of the cartilage and bony end plates of the vertebrae occurs resulting in 'wedge-shaped' vertebrae, and so the kyphosis (anterior curve) increases.
 It is known that the disc has no blood supply in the adult, and decreased nutrition of the bone and cartilage may be a cause.
 It has been proved that exercise helps, and lack of exercise may be one of the causes.